ikunetwork/WhitePaper/README.md

 ### Smart Contracts

 Smart contracts are agreements with super powers, as they provide a deterministic environment guaranteeing information fidelity and trusted exchange of value.
-Specifically, a smart contract is: \(i\) code that moves information and/or money based on a condition between as many parties as needed, regardless of jurisdiction \; \(ii\) an automatism that is guaranteed to execute as it uses algorithms \(blockchain\) for enforcement, not a legal system; and \(iii\) binding.<sup>[37](#f37)</sup>
+Specifically, a smart contract is: (i\ code that moves information and/or money based on a condition between as many parties as needed, regardless of jurisdiction; (ii) an automatism that is guaranteed to execute as it uses algorithms (blockchain) for enforcement, not a legal system; and (iii) binding.<sup>[37](#f37)</sup>

 Once a smart contract is set in motion, the blockchain is utilized to serve as an independent third party to verify agreement execution.<sup>[38](#f38)</sup> Ultimately, overhead is reduced, trust improves, and efficiency increases with no third party necessary for escrow.<sup>[39](#f39)</sup> Money is guaranteed to flow on contract resolution without the need to sue - smart contracts provide justice without judges.